 An hour later, there I was- sitting in my car with a bottle of pills in my hand, and I had this overwhelming feeling that the last thing I wanted to do was take them.
 I used to take antibiotics frequently when I had perioral dermatitis (horrible rash/bumps around my nose and mouth) and being on a constant cycle of drugs had a negative impact on my immune system.
 My gut flora was very depleted and I just felt awful.
 I found myself constantly getting sick and this caused me to take more nd more drugs.
 It was an awful cycle.
 Even though the antibiotics for my skin were a “low dose” doxycycline, it still had detrimental effects and made everything much worse (read more about that here).
-I haven’t taken them in two years and honestly I have never felt healthier in my entire life.
-I decided I wanted to do everything I could to try and fight off the invaders myself-without any drugs.
-I put the pill bottle back in the bag and drove home.
+I haven’t taken antibiotics in two years and honestly- I have never felt healthier in my entire life.
+I decided I wanted to do everything I could to try and fight off the invaders myself-without the drugs.
+I put the pill bottle back and did some Googling.

 I knew I had to start treating this thing right away if I wanted to start feeling better.
 It still really hurt to pee and I was starting to get cramps in my mid-section at this point.
 I was worried that the infection would travel up to my kidneys, as that is the main reason doctors tell you that it is required to get on antibiotics for UTI’s.
 Based on my research, I found some natural remedies.
 I drove to Whole Foods and stocked up.
 The most important item I got that I truly believe healed this infection is called D-Mannose.

 How does D-Mannose help get rid of a UTI?